Selection mechanisms in front invasion: Pattern forming fronts --- setup, results, and conjectures

 Assuming, after shifting $u$ if necessary, that $u\equiv 0$ is an equilibrium, we find a linearized equation with periodic coefficients, amenable to spatio-temporal Floquet analysis, thus expecting a linear invasion speed $c_\mathrm{lin}$ and frequency $\omega_\mathrm{lin}$.
 One then proceeds to identify temporally resonant nonlinear states in the wake.
 The situation here is simplified since the linearization at such periodic patterns would typically not possess a zero neutral eigenvalue and allow for exponential stability in the wake of the invasion.
 Spatial periodicity can also be due to spatial discreteness, as in equations on lattices,

 with $\mathcal{P}$ polynomial, $(\delta_-u)_j=u_j-u_{j-1}$, $(\delta_+u)_j=u_{j+1}-u_{j}$.
 Fronts of the form $u(j-ct)$ with temporal period $1/c$ solve a forward-backward delay equation with ill-posed initial-value problem similar to~\eqref{e:mtweq}~\cite{zinner,mallet-paret}.
-The methods discussed in this review could also be applied in this context to study selection of fronts; see for example \cite{wang2019pinned,holzer2022locked} for invasion processes where novel phenomena arises due to a combination of both temporal and spatial discreteness.
+The methods discussed in this review could also be applied in this context to study selection of fronts; see \cite{BFRZ} for logarithmic corrections and \cite{wang2019pinned,holzer2022locked} for invasion processes where novel phenomena arises due to a combination of both temporal and spatial discreteness.

 Technically similar are also problems in cylinders~\cite{heinze,berestyckinirenberg},

 The elliptic traveling-wave equation in the strip $\R\times\Omega$ accommodates a similar point of view as~\eqref{e:mtweq}.
 We discuss the case of $\Omega=\T^{n-1}$, the torus, that is, periodic boundary conditions in $x_\perp$, below.